A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Introduction

 \section{Introduction}

 Data-driven decision support systems have been accused of being a fertile ground to produce biased results, thus leading to discriminatory decisions~\cite{balayn2021managing}.
 As historical data often encode biases~\cite{Fuchs} explicitly or implicitly~\cite{elsbach2019new}, pattern recognition algorithms inevitably relate their predictions with protected characteristics such as race or gender.
+The Equality Act 2010 of government of the United Kingdom defines protected attributes as personal characteristics (such as gender or race) that should not put a person at a substantial disadvantage compared to people with different personal characteristics.
 In the literature, more than 20 definitions of fairness~\cite{Ntoutsi} and respective bias metrics have been proposed.
 However, existing metrics express different and often contradictory notions of fairness~\cite{Verma,Corbett,Friedler} depending on local legal and cultural conventions~\cite{hajian2012methodology} or on the type of decision-support system~\citep{balayn2021managing}.
 Deciding which metric is most appropriate for the task at hand is difficult~\cite{Kusner} as several parameters need to be considered such as causal influences among features, mis-representation of groups and different modalities of data~\cite{Ntoutsi}.
 Therefore, the need for introducing general-purpose, direct and indirect bias measures is evident~\cite{hajian2012methodology}.